 - Ownership and influence: In a small-company atmosphere, individual contributors are highly prized and high levels of responsibility provide a sense of ownership.
 Ownership, in turn, encourages you to do your best work.
 You will also have more influence on key decisions and will have an opportunity to voice your opinion.
 Working on a small team, often directly with the CEO or founder, allows you to be an integral part of the organization and make strong connections with your co-workers and superiors.

-- Meaningful work: Oftentimes, start up organizations are built around a strong purpose and bring like-minded individuals together on a team.
+- Meaningful work: Oftentimes, startups are built around a strong purpose and bring like-minded individuals together on a team.
 Having a meaning or vision behind your work is a strong driving force that will help to bring enthusiasm and passion to the team.

 - Hours and workload: While wearing several hats is an advantage in terms of skill-building, it requires long hours, heavy workloads and a fast-paced work style.
 The lifestyle may not be for everyone as the nature of start ups is “24/7,” meaning you may be on call at all times and will work odd hours.
 You will also be called upon to deal with urgent matters frequently.